gAldeia/itea-python/README.md

 The ITEA Package also implements some classes focused on interpretability, providing mechanisms to inspect and better understand the returned symbolic expressions.

+> **NOTE:** in order to generate the reports, you'll need to have a \LaTeX compiler installed locally.
+You can go with `pdfLaTex` if you don't have any, since it is easy to install.

 We can obtain importance values ​​from expression attributes and even generate graphs:

 ```python